 We know clearly know that bed bugs don’t jump instead, they crawl.
 Just the way they managed to climb the wall, they will eventually reach the ceiling.

-Ceiling offers suitable hideouts of bed bugs.
+Ceiling and carpet offers suitable hideouts of bed bugs.
 The sticky crawls at the end of bed bugs’ legs enable them to walk on the cemented/wooden ceiling while facing up without necessarily falling.

 There has not been any scenario where bed bugs jump from the ceiling to items in your house.